los-cocos/cocos/CONTRIBUTING.rst

     <hack hack hack>
     $ git push origin HEAD

 This makes life much easier for maintainers if you have (or ever plan to have) additional changes in your own ``master`` branch.

-* **submit pull request based on your new 'foo-the-bars' branch**
+**submit pull request based on your new 'foo-the-bars' branch.**

-    * Go to the Github page associated with your clone; if you forked it is the page for your-username/coco2d-project
+  * Go to the Github page associated with your clone; if you forked it is the page for ``your-username/cocos2d-python`` project
-    * In the button-dropdown list 'branch: zzz' select branch 'foo-the-bar'
+  * In the button-dropdown list ``branch: zzz`` select branch ``foo-the-bar``
-	* Press the green button to the left (the tooltip shows 'preview, create a pull request')
+  * Press the green button to the left (the tooltip shows ``preview, create a pull request``)
   * Fill the subject and body.
 Make the subject descriptive and add a reference to the issue you are working, by example if the issue number was 123 the subject can be 'foo the bars , #123'

 .. admonition:: A corollary: